 "I'm not even gonna' ask," said Barry.

-"There," I said, pointing as I noticed a massive, obsidian archway at the end of the cavern, two 'guards' standing before it with wooden staves as they deliriously rapped their heads against the rock.
+"There," I said, pointing as I noticed a massive, obsidian archway at the end of the cavern, two ‘guards' standing before it with wooden staves, deliriously rapping their heads against the rock.

 "We're going around," said Jefferies as he carefully crept down the rock face.
 "Keep it slow, and stay behind cover.
 We don't want to catch their eye."